bzz-framework/bzz/docs/signals.rst

 Arguments:

-* sender - The tornado handler that updated the instance of your model.
+* sender - The model that assigned the signal
 * instance - The instance that was updated.
 * updated_fields - The fields that were updated in the instance with the old and new values.
+* handler - The tornado handler that updated the instance of your model.

 The `updated_fields` format is like::